The right to believe, to worship and witness

 Of these, 24 are known by Forum 18 to have involved religious arguments, religious imagery, or quotations from the Bible or religious figures – 19 people have received fines in first-instance courts, 1 person was acquitted, 1 case was closed because the statute of limitations had expired, and 3 cases are yet to be considered.

 Police have also brought cases against protesters under various Parts of Administrative Code Article 20.2 ("Violation of the established procedure for organising or holding a meeting, rally, demonstration, march or picket").
 Forum 18 is aware of 3 prosecutions under Article 20.2, Part 5 for the expression of explicitly religious opposition to the war.

-The police in various regions of Russia – who are responsible for taking alleged offenders to court under Administrative Code Article 20.3.3 – have repeatedly failed to answer Forum 18's enquiries as to why the peaceful expression of religious views on the war in Ukraine is considered "discreditation" of the Armed Forces.
+The police in various regions of Russia – who are responsible for taking alleged offenders to court under Administrative Code Article 20.3.3 ("Public actions aimed at discrediting the use of the Armed Forces of the Russian Federation") – have repeatedly failed to answer Forum 18's enquiries as to why the peaceful expression of religious views on the war in Ukraine is considered "discreditation" of the Armed Forces.
 Similarly, no court has yet answered this question.

 Between 24 February and 24 October, OVD-Info recorded 19,347 detentions of people protesting against the invasion of Ukraine and latterly against the "partial mobilisation" of men (announced on 21 September).

 - Fr Ioann Kurmoyarov – next due to appear at Kalinin District Court in St Petersburg on 14 November;

 - Nina Belyayeva – she spoke out against Russia's war during a meeting of her local council, and has now fled abroad;